Though dozens of newspapers

 nicknamed after Louisa's mother and Mattie's aunt,

-Mathilda Brecher Buschwah, was eleven years old. |
+Mathilda Brecher Buschwah, was eleven years old,

 |

-Louise may have first been
+Louise may have first been taken to Passavant Hospital

-K. Robinson.
-Following a service at
+E. K. Robinson (of unknown relationship to family).
+Following a service at Congregational

-Congregational Church of the Redeemer on Saturday,
+Church of the Redeemer on Saturday, January 2, 1904 Louise was

-Cemetery in Chicago where her parents and
+buried at Graceland Cemetery in Chicago where her parents and

 grandfather would later be interred.